Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/issues.md

 If you are using Flight Tracker StreamDeck from Github (https://github.com/nguyenquyhy/Flight-Tracker-StreamDeck) for your Autopilot Panel, make sure that the Display value for Selected Altitude is using 'AUTOPILOT_ALTITUDE_LOCK_VAR__1' instead of 'AUTOPILOT_ALTITUDE_LOCK_VAR'.
 {% endcapture %}
 {% include accordionitem.html id="steamdeck" h=issue c=answer %}
+{% capture issue %}
+Selected Altitude in Saitek/Logitech AP Multipanel is showing the wrong value.
+{% endcapture %}
+{% capture answer %}
+We are researching this issue, but right now it appears that without using a third party software to configure this correctly, there is not an immediate solution to this.
+The core of the problem is that the sim (as did P3D and FSX) uses multiple altitude slots for different modes - alt slot 1 is typically used for the pilot Selected Altitude, while slot 2 and 3 are used usually by vnav and alt hold.
+In order to set and read the pilot selected altitude, hardware needs to read/write from slot 1.
+However, the Logitech Multipanel does not do this - instead, it reads/writes from/to the default value, or slot 0.
+Reading the altitude from slot 0 is incorrect for any aircraft with VNAV.
+If you use third party software to control your panel, you can specify to read from AUTOPILOT_ALTITUDE_LOCK_VAR_1 instead of from AUTOPILOT_ALTITUDE_LOCK_VAR; but without added software, there does not appear to be a way to fix this error.
+Users can, and should, ask Logitech to update their software to either provide configuration options or change their default settings to use the correct slot for selected altitude.

+The good news is that we have added a feature to the sim for SU6 that will allow us to get users around this bug, so after the next sim update, this should not be an issue anymore.
+{% endcapture %}
+{% include accordionitem.html id="saitekmultipanel" h=issue c=answer %}

 <h3>Flight Planning</h3>
 {% capture issue %}